 Exam Schedule

-The exam is administered 3 times each year, April, August, and December.
-The test can be scheduled any day during the testing month at a Prometric Testing Center.
-Applications to test must be submitted during the application window for that test month.
+The exam is administered 3 times each year, during April, August, and December.
+The test can be scheduled for any available day during the testing month at a Testing Center.
+Online testing is also available.
+(Exam Application and Window Timeline | Commission for Case Manager Certification (CCMC), 2024)

 Exam Period April August December